 What caused me to change?
 Was it the birth of my children?
 My transformation into adulthood?
 Could it be the mere act of getting older and the changing mindset that comes with time?

 Is it life experiences like infertility, chronic pain, and heartache that allowed me to see the world through a different lens?
 Did my privileges shield me from my selfishness before those points in time?

-How to Break the Cycle of Living Stingy
+How to Be Less Stingy & Break the Cycle of Stinginess

 I’m glad my cycle of stinginess has come to an end.
 But, unfortunately, it took many years to stop it.
 To begin, I had to carve out small places to be generous.

 I started by giving wait staff bigger tips, buying rounds of drinks for friends, and purchasing gifts my loved ones weren’t expecting.
 I took baby steps to become less stingy with money because I knew I couldn’t rid myself of stinginess overnight.

 Each time I gave more of myself, I experienced a runner’s high.
 A release of feel-good chemicals helped me feel good about myself: psychologists say no act of generosity is selfless.
 We feel good when we give to others.
 We feel better about ourselves and our place in the world.
 These good feelings build upon themselves.

 Most stingy people don’t like living stingy.
 At least I didn’t.
 I didn’t want to hoard all of my money and keep it from the rest of the world.